Belfort, Territoire-de-Belfort tourism & sightseeing

 Visit Belfort (Franche-Comte, France)

-France This Way comment: while the Territoire-de-Belfort is not the most visited part of France, Belfort itself has some interesting features that make a detour to the town worthwhile, based around the historical centre.
+France This Way comment: while the Territoire-de-Belfort is not the most visited department in France, Belfort itself has some interesting features that make a detour to the town worthwhile, based around the historical centre.

-The town has a good selection of museums covering a wide range of interests, particularly related to local history and the arts. the Museum of Modern Art includes works by such notable modern painters as Picasso, Braque and Leger, and there is a history museum inside the fortress.
+The town has a good selection of museums covering a wide range of interests, particularly related to local history and the arts.
+The Museum of Modern Art includes works by such notable modern painters as Picasso, Braque and Leger, and there is a history museum inside the fortress.

 Close to Belfort